JJ Donnelly

-Joshua "JJ" Donnelly (born 6 March 1997) is an English footballer who plays as a forward for Greenville Triumph SC in USL League One.
+Joshua "JJ" Donnelly (born 6 March 1997) is an English footballer who plays as a forward.

 Career

 Donnelly was a student at The Abbey School, Faversham and played academy football for Brentford and Dover Athletic.

 College

 Donnelly began playing college soccer at Eastern Florida State College, where he played two seasons before transferring to Campbell University in 2017.

 While at college, Donnelly played with National Premier Soccer League side Jacksonville Armada U-23 in 2016, and USL PDL side SIMA Águilas in 2018.

 Following college, Donnelly continued in the PDL, now rebranded as USL League Two, with South Georgia Tormenta FC 2.

 Professional

 On 8 August 2019, Donnelly signed for USL League One side Greenville Triumph SC.
+In September 2021, Donnelly suffered a season-ending knee injury in training.